AJ6

 AJ6 was a Jewish organisation open to all Jews in school years 11-13 in the UK.
 It was founded in 1977.

 AJ6 was peer-led and had its own constitution.
 Until 2007, It ran both a membership side and a services side, the latter covering schools and campus.
 However, in October 2007, AJ6 handed over the services part of the organisation to the UJIA.
 In July 2009, AJ6 ceased to exist in its previous form, teaming up with UJIA-JAMS to deliver activities through both mainstream and Jewish schools.
+In September 2023 the delivery of provision for Jewish students in mainstream schools (JAMS) and Jewish 6th form provision.

 Activities

 Following the closure of AJ6 in 2009, a new programme of activities such as campus visits, university mentors, campus skills training, advocacy sessions and university activist training is being developed.
 These new activities will be planned and run by professional youth workers, with input and assistance from experienced students and from sixtform participants.
 The programmes will be run with a similar ethos as AJ6 always had: cross-communal participation, an emphasis on peer leadership and an inclusive and supportive atmosphere for debate.